-Virtual tools in citizen participation
+Virtual tools for public participation

 Visualisations in practice – from traditional to innovative